Hi! Today we are taking a look at pirate weapons because they are an important part of any pirate’s arsenal.

 Homeschool Unit Study: Pirate Weapons:

-This History of Pirate Weapons is great.
-Take a look at all of the different pirate weapons from cannons, to daggers, to bucklers and boarding axes.
+This historical information on weapons takes a look at all of the different pirate weapons from cannons, to daggers, to bucklers and boarding axes.
 It also gives alternative names for weapons and the unusual weapons I mentioned in the intro are in there too–in case you were curious.
 Be sure to click through on the list to see more about the weapons.

 Pirate Weapon Books

 Take a look at a few of these pirate books to add to your learning.
 These are winners: Pirate Ships & Weapons and Pirate Gear: Cannons, Swords, and the Jolly Roger (The Real World of Pirates)

 This is a silent video of weapons.
 Each is named and a small amount of info is provided.
 Good for getting a close up view of the weapons.

 It is quite good and interesting. (fyi: does make reference to chopping off a person’s head during a pirate sword fight mock battle.)

 It is basically a guide showing people how to use pirate weapons and how pirates used them in battle.